GoogleChrome/developer.chrome.com/site/en/blog/related-website-sets/index.md

   - helencho
 ---

 Many Privacy Sandbox APIs are ramping up to General Availability (GA) in Chrome Stable in preparation for third-party cookie deprecation beginning in 2024.
 Some of these APIs will help preserve crucial cross-site cookie use cases, like [CHIPS](/en/docs/privacy-sandbox/chips/), and the API currently known as [First-Party Sets (FPS)](/en/docs/privacy-sandbox/first-party-sets/).
-In this post, we introduce Related Website Sets (RWS) — our new name for FPS that better reflects its purpose— provide a refresher on key use cases along with an update on the associated subset domain limit.
+In this post, we introduce Related Website Sets (RWS)—our new name for FPS that better reflects its purpose—and provide a refresher on key use cases along with an update on the associated subset domain limit.

 ## Preserving critical user journeys